salt-extensions/salt-extension-copier/docs/ref/concepts.md

 The main reasons for such a drastic change are:

-1. Reduce the amount of efforts required to maintain Salt.
+1. Reduce the amount of effort required to maintain Salt.
 2. Bulk deprecate modules that are no longer used, maintained, or relevant.
 3. Release modules independent of Salt versions – decoupling the extension module release cycle from Salt allows for more up-to-date plugins and better backporting.
 For extensions that are pure Python, only a single artifact will need to be released, rather than dozens per release.
 4. Release platform specific versions of Salt that are smaller and more efficient.